Atta Muhammad Bhanbhro: Literary work

 In 1980, he translated Iranian children’s literature and Russian literature into English language.
 In 1989 after residing in Hyderabad, he translated a book titled Sindh Ja Qadeem Asaar which was written on Sindh’s heritage.
 He then continued working as a translator and translated around one hundred books into Sindhi language, including Sindhu Likhat Ayein Boli, Sikandar Ji Kaah and Sindh Ji Tareekh Moarukhan Ji Zubani.

 He wrote books on different subjects such as politics, culture, literature, history and archaeology.
 His publications included Hur Guerrilla Tehreek, America Ja Sindhi and Sindh Ji Fateh.
 Bhanbhro's notable contribution included a book titled 'Deciphering Indus Script' in Sindhi language as well as in English.
 It is believed he was the first Sindhi researcher who made an attempt to understand the Indus Script of ancient language.
 His book Sindhu Likhat Ji Bhaj (Deciphering Indus Script) has also been published.
 As an archaeologist, he excavated archaeological sites in Sindh and also wrote a book on the British strategy in the Sindh province.
 In one of his books titled the Hur Guerilla War he covered Hurs involving guerrilla warfare, and later wrote the Conquest of Sindh and the Islamic seminaries of Thatta.

 During the Movement for Restoration of Democracy, a left–wing political alliance formed to end the military government of a Pakistani military dictator and then president general Muhammad Zia-ul-Haq, he was recognized as a poet for supporting the movement through his poetry.

 Work

 Awards

-He was the receipent of the Madar-i-Watan award given by the Sindh Taraqi Pasand Party, a left-wing Pakistani political party.
+He was the recipient of the Madar-i-Watan award given by the Sindh Taraqi Pasand Party, a left-wing Pakistani political party.
 During Pervez Musharraf's regime, he was nominated for the Pride of Performance award by Asif Ali Zardari, but he refused to accept it in protest of son's death who was abducted by unknown persons, and found dead with torture marks on his body.
 In 2004, he was awarded Latif Award in recognition of his work on Shah Abdul Latif Bhittai, a Sindhi Philosopher, scholar, saint, and poet.